 Take it home

-We sell our beans in 250g bags for €14.50, and the selection rotates frequently — most months bring a new roaster, a new origin, or both.
-If you finish a bag and want the same one again, you might not find it.
-But the team can recommend the next bag based on what you liked, your brew method and your home grinder.
+We sell beans in 250g bags for €14.50 — the house coffee alongside whatever specials are on rotation.
+The retail shelf turns over as fast as it sells, so it can change week to week as easily as month to month.
+If you finish a bag and want the same one again, the team can point you to the closest match based on what you liked, your brew method and your home grinder.

 Brewing on the bar